 Students are grouped by ability into standard or accelerated math groups to best meet their needs, helping them to grow in skills and confidence.
 Both groups cover the same curriculum and content.
 The accelerated group works at a faster pace and goes into more depth in problem solving.
 Students are separated into groups based on math grades, testing, and their ability to stay organized and turn assignments in on time.

-Mrs. Veronica Williams (Standard Math and Accelerated Math)
+Teachers: Mr. Ostrander (Math Specialist) & Mrs. Williams (Standard Math and Accelerated Math)

 Focus: Variables, expressions and integers; using properties to solve one and two step equations and inequalities, factors, fractions, exponents and square roots, rational number operations and solving equations using rational numbers, ratio rates and proportions including probability and odds, fractions, decimals and percents including percent applications.
 Linear functions, real numbers and right triangles, including the Pythagorean Theorem.
 Geometric relationships and measurement, including two and three-dimensional figures and transformations.
 Data analysis with graphs, tables, and functions.
 Solving and graphing linear equations and using data to predict and understand functions.